 The Gainesville.
-Fla., company, hired to assist in cleaning up Camp Croft, has removed 12 tons of shrapnel from the site.
+Fia., company, hired to assist in cleaning up Camp Croft, has removed 12 tons of shrapnel from the site.

-Lowry operates a state-licensed landfill on his property and so far about 15 acres have been cleared, including the roads leading to the landfill, the landfill itself and a 10- foot strip on both sides of the roads.
-"It's safe around the landfill,"

-'I would never have bought this land, if I'd known.
+Lowry operates a state-licensed landfill on his property and so far about 15 acres have been cleared.
+Including the roads leading to the landfill, the landfill itself and a 10'I would never have bought this land, if I'd known.
 I discovered the shells when I was walking across my property.'

-DROWNLEE LOWAY
+DROWNLEE LOWRY